 The HUD-1 form is mainly used in reverse mortgages.
 Prior to 2015, it was used in most mortgage transactions, but today it is replaced by the Closing Disclosure Form.

-Reviews Closing Disclosure Form
+2. Reviews the Closing Disclosure Form

 A Closing Disclosure is a standard refinancing mortgage document.
-The lender provides this form to the borrower who takes a refinancing mortgage.
+The mortgage lender provides this form to the borrower who takes a refinancing mortgage.

-It contains the details related to the loan amount, monthly installments, mortgage deposits, and so on.
+It contains the details related to the loan amount, down payment, monthly installments, mortgage deposits, and so on.
 Further, it lists all the closing costs incurred in closing the real estate transaction.

-Conducts Title Search & Title Transfer
+3. Conducts Title Search & Title Transfer

 In attorney closing states, a real estate closing lawyer conducts a title search of the property.
 This involves going through public records like land records, tax liens, court judgments, etc. to verify whether the seller is the owner.

 - 📝 Note: Generally, a real estate attorney cannot represent both the parties as it will result in conflict of interest.

-How to Find a Real Estate Attorney?
+Do You Need a Real Estate Attorney?

 How Much Does a Real Estate Attorney Cost?

 Some states require a lawyer to only draft and certify the paperwork, while some require them to see through the whole process.
-Typically, residential real estate lawyers will charge way less if hired only for documentation or certification.
+Typically, residential real estate lawyers charge way less if hired only for documentation or certification.

 Frequently Asked Questions (FAQs)